Xenios91/Glyph/README.md

-# Glyph-Training-Service
+# Glyph

-v0.1
+v0.0.1

-On going project to create a microservice to run training on for Glyph.
-This will replace the current library implementation Glyph currently uses.
+On going project to replace the current Glyph tool with one more ML friendly.